When we have an open postdoc position it will be advertised here.

 I am also happy to discuss funding options, including (1) co-authoring a grant proposal that could support your postdoctoral research, or (2) developing and honing fellowship applications for you to acquire your own salary support.
 If you wish to do postdoctoral research on topics relevant to my lab, then feel free to get in touch to discuss such funding options.

 I am always on the lookout for good new PhD students.
 I encourage my students to pursue their own research ideas, within the context of the the infectious disease questions our lab examines.
 We are broadly interested in infectious disease processes, ranging from pure theory, to modeling particular diseases alongside empirical work in the field and lab.
 Students have the opportunity to combine these approaches or specialize, with the question rather than the system that is most important.

 If you are interested in getting a Ph.D. in my laboratory, I would encourage you to contact me to introduce yourself.
 When you do so, you should make it clear what kinds of research you are interested in.
 Be sure to familiarize yourself with my research before contacting me, to make sure you understand what type of research you are expressing an interest in!
 PhD students are not expected to pick up ongoing projects in the lab, your interests should at least align with the general themes of the lab.

 The Boots lab is happy to welcome undergraduate researchers to our lab.
 Our undergraduate researchers primarily work with our moth-baculovirus lab system, but undergraduates interested in mathematical modeling or bioinformatics should also contact the lab to check for opportunities.
-There are a number of ways to get involved in research in the Boots lab:
+There are several ways to get involved in research in the Boots lab: